GoogleCloudPlatform/cluster-toolkit/modules/README.md

 * **[SchedMD-slurm-on-gcp-partition]** ![community-badge] ![deprecated-badge] : Creates a partition to be used by a [slurm-controller][schedmd-slurm-on-gcp-controller].
 * **[notebook]** ![community-badge] ![experimental-badge] : Creates a Vertex AI Notebook.
-Primarily used for FSI - MonteCarlo Tutorial:
+Primarily used for [FSI - MonteCarlo Tutorial]( fsi-montecarlo-on-batch-tutorial).
-  [fsi-montecarlo-on-batch-tutorial].

 [vm-instance]: compute/vm-instance/README.md
 [gke-node-pool]: ../community/modules/compute/gke-node-pool/README.md